Bar-B-Que Movie

-Bar-B-Que Movie is an 11-minute Super 8 film directed by American actor/filmmaker Alex Winter, created in 1988.
+Bar-B-Que Movie is an 11-minute Super 8 film created in 1988, written and directed by Tom Stern and actor/filmmaker Alex Winter.
 It is a spoof of 1974's The Texas Chain Saw Massacre, and stars American punk band Butthole Surfers.
 Featured Surfers include Gibby Haynes, Paul Leary, King Coffey, Teresa Nervosa, and Jeff Pinkus, as well as the band's dancer, Kathleen Lynch.

 Premise

-In this Twisted spoof of The Texas Chainsaw Massacre, a vacationing family (the father of which, Jerry, is played by actor John Hawkes, of later Deadwood fame) is waylaid by a communal group of cannibalistic misfits, played by the Butthole Surfers.
+In this twisted spoof of The Texas Chain Saw Massacre, a vacationing family (the father of which, Jerry, is played by actor John Hawkes, of later Deadwood fame) is waylaid by a communal group of cannibalistic misfits, played by the Butthole Surfers.
 The mother and Jerry are tricked into consuming hallucinogenic beverages, while their son, Jerry Jr., is murdered.
 A short time later, Jerry Jr.'s meat is served as dinner.